ajwerner/voronoi/README.md

-# vor2
+# voronoi

-This is the vor2 project.
+This is the voronoi project.

 ## Development mode